-2.1.3 Transfer to Ph.D.
+2.1.4 Transfer to Ph.D.

 Transfers to a Ph.D. program take effect at the start of the next term, or are retroactive to September 1st for students whose request to transfer is received by the School of Graduate Studies by the end of the second week of October.

-Students are encouraged to transfer early (i.e., well before the end of the 5th term of their Masters) given that the time-limit on transfers described in 2.1.2.
+Students are encouraged to transfer early (i.e., well before the end of the 5th term of their MastersMaster's) given that the time-limit on transfers described in 2.1.3 above.
+The process to transfer to Ph.D. varies from program to program and will be listed in the program handbooks.- Upon approval of the transfer, SGS will issue a new letter indicating the transfer and detail the funding package for the duration of the Ph.D.

-2.1.4 Admission Requirements for Part-Time Ph.D.
+2.1.5 Admission Requirements for Part-Time Ph.D.
 Degree